 We've gotten to work with some amazing people.
 Here's what they've said about working with us.

 Good Work Institute has been so fortunate to work with Ava Bynum as a local facilitator of the Hudson Valley Fellowship.
-She brings tremendous professionalism and expertise to role of guiding the fellows, all of whom are local leaders, through a comprehensive curriculum that involves development of self, community, enterprise, and place.
-Ava is highly respected by fellows, peers, partners, and colleagues for her strengths as a observant and skillful community leader able to hold difficult conversations towards positive outcomes.
+She brings tremendous professionalism and expertise to the role of guiding the fellows, all of whom are local leaders, through a comprehensive curriculum that involves development of self, community, enterprise, and place.
+Ava is highly respected by fellows, peers, partners, and colleagues for her strengths as an observant and skillful community leader.
+She guides difficult conversations towards positive outcomes.
 Her training and experience in working with groups representing many different backgrounds and identities allows her to successfully facilitate group work to be of the highest benefit to all stakeholders involved.
-Her understanding of and passion for local economic development and community building in the Hudson Valley make her one of the best facilitators we've has the opportunity to work with.
+Her understanding of and passion for local economic development and community building in the Hudson Valley make her one of the best facilitators we've had the opportunity to work with.
 We look forward to continuing to work with Ava!